mrap/coffeeshop/README.md

 ### TODO List

 #### High Priority

     * Prevent user from spamming the chat room excessively.
     * Messages can be a maximum 300 characters.

 #### Everything Else

   * Usernames should not have whitespace.
 URL friendly like `gorgeous-sharpie`.
   * Display the current number of chatters.
     * Example: "You and 5 others are now at the coffeeshop."
     * Make specs in `add-chatters-count` branch pass
   * Add feature: A visitor can submit a suggestion. (**BDD required**)
     * Suggestions will be publicly listed at `/suggestions`
   * When a user posts, everyone gets a sound notification.
     * Should be able to be silenced.
+  * Add video background of cafe movement

+#### Icebox
+  * Older versions of Firefox may need an OGG version of the audio.